frequently asked questions

 Q. we may find it hard to pay the fees in onE go. will this prevent my child from joining?

 A. At TYD we've always prided ourselves on offering the very best training at an affordable rate.
 We do, however, understand that it can sometimes be a struggle to pay a whole term's fees all at once.
 We offer a chance to pay in half-termly installments and you can opt for this at the time of completing your booking form.
 Please, however, do talk to us if you have any worries or concerns over the payment of fees as instalment payment options can be made available on request.

 Q. Is there a uniform?

 A. We do not have a set uniform but do ask that students come to class every week dressed ready to move.
 Comfortable, loose-fitting clothes and flat, light shoes, suitable for movement must be worn in class.
 We do have TYD-branded t-shirts and hoodies available to buy at an affordable price but this is primarily for classwork.
 For productions we ask for students to have a basic black uniform - this must be plain black with no logos (so the TYD t-shirts are not suitable).

 Q. Do you put students forward for auditions?

 TYD is not a talent agency and, as such, does not put students forward for auditions.
 We would, however, notify students should opportunities come up that we feel they would be suitable for or could benefit from.
-Opportunities arise annually for students to audition for the Stamford Shakespeare Company summer season of productions and this works alongside their commitment to TYD.
+Opportunities can arise for students to audition for the Stamford Shakespeare Company summer season of productions and this works alongside their commitment to TYD.